andyzhouty/lsfd202201v3/lsfd202201/README.md

 2. Refactor the project with [Bootstrap-Flask](https://github.com/greyli/bootstrap-flask) and [Bootstrap4](https://github.com/twbs/bootstrap)
 3. Add fade-in effect on index page
 4. Add a datepicker on upload page

-### P.S.
-I'm going to stop developing this website for some months because I'll have to learn more advanced Flask skills to keep on developing.
-I'll let Rice Zong manage this website.